 Frequently Asked Questions

 Space is limited to new Teachers College students only.
 Guests are encouraged to explore the beauty of your new home, New York City.
-Click here for a helpful guide of Morningside Heights, highlighting local businesses.
+Click here for a Columbia University Self-Guided Walking Tour.

-While Welcome Day (also know as New Student Orientation) activities are not mandatory, we strongly encourage incoming graduate students to attend to meet fellow classmates, administrators, and faculty.
-Activities are intended to help familiarize new students with College resources and build community, before everyone gets busy with academics.
+While New Student Orientation programming and events and activities are not mandatory, we strongly encourage incoming graduate students to attend as it is a great opportunity to meet fellow classmates, administrators, and faculty.
+Activities are intended to help familiarize and orient new students with College resources and build community before everyone gets busy with academics!

-ID Cards may be obtained by visiting the Office of Card Services located in Whittier Hall (Suite 1B).
+ID Cards may be obtained by visiting the Office of Card Services located in Whittier Hall (Suite 1B, Office of Residential Services).

 Uploading your photo prior to visiting Card Services is strongly encouraged.
 Failure to do so may result in extended wait-times.
 The photo must be passport-style and meet the below specifications: